f5io/bonobo-js/README.md

 ###Browser Support
 ---

-`Bonobo` is built on the `Worker` and `Blob` APIs.
+`Bonobo` is built on the `Web Worker` and `Blob` APIs.
 When these are not available it will purely run the `task` in the main thread by creating a fake `worker`.
 This should allow the usage of `Bonobo` in a *Progressive Enhancement* environment.

 For full capabilities, the following browsers are supported: